bvillasen/billiard/README.md

 $ julia billiard.jl n_part=1024 n_snap=100 iter_per_snap=100 time_per_save=20
 ```

 The order of the keywords makes no difference.
+USE ONLY INTEGERS

 To run the CUDA enhanced version add the keyword **cuda**, for example:
 ```